 Based on working with many hundreds of home buyers, here are some pointers for home buyers to maximize their benefit from a REAL home inspection.

 Preparation for the Inspection

 Legal: We strongly recommend that you shop for a lawyer early.
 Ideally you will have a lawyer available to you before making any offers to purchase and before doing the home inspection.
 The inspection may raise legal issues that can only be answered by a lawyer, and you will have very little time to shop for a lawyer after the inspection before waiving the inspection clause.

 Legal: Understand who’s paying who.
 In the Ontario real estate system, the seller is paying ALL involved salespeople through what is called an agency agreement.
-Both the buying and selling agents are paid from the commission from the seller, and both the selling and buying salespeople are obligated to maximize the benefit for the seller, regardless of other agreements.
+Both the buying and selling agents are paid from the commission from the seller.

 Legal: Review and understand the wording of your home inspection conditional clause in the offer to purchase.
 There are different home inspection conditional clauses used in offers.
 They are not all equal and may have a large impact on how you can benefit from the results of the inspection.
 Ask your lawyer to explain the seller’s legal disclosure requirements.
 Just a couple more reasons to have a lawyer available.